Nopik/serverless-serve/README.md

 Usage with Babel
 ================

-Optionnaly, your handlers can be required with `babel-register`.
+Optionaly, your handlers can be required with `babel-register`.
 To do so, in your `s-project.json` file, set options to be passed to babel-register like this:
 ```
 {